heliosdesign/helios-audio-mixer/README.md

 # Audio Mixer

-Manage multiple HTML5 audio elements easily.
+Manage multiple audio tracks easily.

-Can be extended with Web Audio API functionality using the Web Audio addon (to do).
-Web Audio is mandatory on iOS, due to its extremely limited HTML5 media support.
+Powered by HTML5 media or, optionally, the Web Audio API.
+Note that Web Audio is mandatory on iOS, due to extremely limited HTML5 media support.

 All volume values are normalized, ie 0-1, and all time values are in seconds.